Loans and secondments

 - you have a clear specification of what your role will be and what you expect to get out of the placement

-- you confirm who will pay your salary and any on the job travel expenses
+- you confirm who will pay your salary and travel expenses

 Step 6: Keep in touch and seek feedback

-While on your placement your host organisation will be responsible for performance management, but keep in touch with your home department through your line manager or Head of Profession.
+While on your placement your host organisation will be responsible for performance management but you should keep in touch with your home department through your line manager or Head of Profession.

 Actively seek feedback from your host department, to make sure you are fulfilling their expectations.